Native Command Queuing: History

 Native Command Queuing was preceded by Parallel ATA's version of Tagged Command Queuing (TCQ).
 ATA's attempt at integrating TCQ was constrained by the requirement that ATA host bus adapters use ISA bus device protocols to interact with the operating system.
-The resulting high CPU overhead and negligible performance gain contributed to a lack of market acceptance for TCQ.
+The resulting high CPU overhead and negligible performance gain contributed to a lack of market acceptance for ATA TCQ.

 NCQ differs from TCQ in that, with NCQ, each command is of equal importance, but NCQ's host bus adapter also programs its own first party DMA engine with CPU-given DMA parameters during its command sequence whereas TCQ interrupts the CPU during command queries and requires it to modulate the ATA host bus adapter's third party DMA engine.
 NCQ's implementation is preferable because the drive has more accurate knowledge of its performance characteristics and is able to account for its rotational position.
 Both NCQ and TCQ have a maximum queue length of 32 outstanding commands.
+Because the ATA TCQ is rarely used, Parallel ATA (and the IDE mode of some chipsets) usually only support one outstanding command per port.

 For NCQ to be enabled, it must be supported and enabled in the SATA host bus adapter and in the hard drive itself.
 The appropriate driver must be loaded into the operating system to enable NCQ on the host bus adapter.

 Many newer chipsets support the Advanced Host Controller Interface (AHCI), which allows operating systems to universally control them and enable NCQ.
 DragonFly BSD has supported AHCI with NCQ since 2.3 in 2009.
 Linux kernels support AHCI natively since version 2.6.19, and FreeBSD fully supports AHCI since version 8.0.
 Windows Vista and Windows 7 also natively support AHCI, but their AHCI support (via the msahci service) must be manually enabled via registry editing if controller support was not present during their initial install.
 Windows 7's AHCI enables not only NCQ but also TRIM support on SSD drives (with their supporting firmware).
 Older operating systems such as Windows XP require the installation of a vendor-specific driver (similar to installing a RAID or SCSI controller) even if AHCI is present on the host bus adapter, which makes initial setup more tedious and conversions of existing installations relatively difficult as most controllers cannot operate their ports in mixed AHCI–SATA/IDE/legacy mode.